duckyPad/DuckStack/README.md

 * $ no longer required for variables, EXCEPT in printing commands
 * allow inline comments?
 * logical NOT operator
+* SW bitfield
+* GOTO_PROFILE works with both string names, numbers, and a single variable.
+NO EXPREESIONS, assign to a variable beforehand!
+* SKIP_PROFILE n, jump ahead or back n profiles.
+Preprocess PREVP AND NEXTP into it
+* Implement in-VM epilogue actions
+* negative shift counts?
+* POW negative exponent?
+* allow inline comments?
+* generate PGV save flag on DSVM itself not compiler
+	* double check epilogue actions, which one by compiler which one by VM. probably most can be determined on runtime.

 ## Changelog